xTheBHox/15418-f18-nonogram/report/report.md

 # Results

-Because of the nature of human-friendly nonograms, even the hardest nonograms on webpbn.com were solved in less than 1 second on our solver.
+Because of the nature of human-friendly nonograms, even the hardest nonograms on webpbn.com were solved in less than 1 second on our solver both sequentially and in parallel.
 As a result, this severely limited any parallel speedup we could achieve.

 ## Memory